 β is a free parameter representing the learning rate.
 The Adaptive Bayesian model has two free parameters, in comparison to the four free parameters of the Strategy plus Use-Dependent model.

 Our two models provide distinct interpretations of how use-dependent biases evolve and the specific constraints acting on them.
 The Strategy plus Use-Dependent model assumes separate, yet parallel, explicit (strategy) and implicit (use-dependent) learning mechanisms.
 In this model, use-dependent learning is persistently active, but evolves slowly in response to the direction of the walking asymmetry.
 In direct contrast, the Adaptive Bayesian model does not invoke separate explicit and implicit learning processes, but frames the problem of changing an agent’s behavior in response to visual targets (or the absence of them, as during Washout) as one of Bayesian estimation (Ernst and Banks, 2002; Körding, 2007; Verstynen and Sabes, 2011; Wei and Körding, 2009).
 The MAP estimate may certainly result from contributions of implicit and explicit mechanisms, but the model does not distinguish between the two.
+However, the primary comparisons are the predicted size of the use-dependent aftereffects in response to varying degrees of practice consistency.
+The Strategy plus Use-Dependent model predicts that the use-dependent aftereffects will be similar across the three different conditions while the Adaptive Bayesian model predicts progressively smaller use-dependent aftereffects as target consistency is reduced.

 Statistical Analysis: